PKU-YuanGroup/ProLLaMA/README.md

 ## ✒️Others
 ### ProLLaMA of Stage 1

 ProLLaMA_Stage_1 refers to the model obtained by continual pre-training LLaMA2 on the UniRef50 dataset, as shown in the [pipeline](https://github.com/PKU-YuanGroup/ProLLaMA?tab=readme-ov-file#pipeline).
+[HuggingFace Link](https://huggingface.co/GreatCaptainNemo/ProLLaMA_Stage_1)

 You can use ProLLaMA_Stage_1 in the same way as ProLLaMA.
 For example:
 ```bash